Top Walmart executive to be appointed International CEO: source

 The role is seen by many as a stepping stone to the top job at the world’s largest retailer, with current CEO Doug McMillon and his predecessor Mike Duke having run the international unit previously.

-The current International CEO David Cheesewright’s future role with the company is not immediately clear, another source said.
+The current International CEO David Cheesewright will stay with the retailer and work on company projects, the source said.
+The nature of the projects were not immediately known.

 McKenna could take up the new job on Feb.
 1, Bloomberg reported earlier, citing people familiar with the matter. bloom.bg/2mH0eh4